Transitioning to Medical School Week for New MD Students

-Students also need an NYU-specific photo ID card, called the NYUCard, to access other student services, which you also receive this week.
+Students also need an NYU-specific photo ID card, called the NYUCard, to access other student services, which you also receive during this week.

 Participate in Compliance Training

-At NYU Long Island School of Medicine, you have access to real patient data as part of your training, which is permitted by federal regulations for educational purposes.
+At NYU Grossman Long Island School of Medicine, you have access to real patient data as part of your training, which is permitted by federal regulations for educational purposes.
 All students must complete compliance training in the Health Insurance Portability and Accountability Act, or HIPAA, to protect patient privacy.
 You must also complete a Code of Conduct training module to ensure that you understand the obligations that are part of working for Medicaid and Medicare healthcare providers.

 Compliance training is completed online.
 The FOCUS System on atNYULMC.org tab, the intranet for NYU Langone Hospital—Long Island employees, is available 24 hours a day (a Kerberos ID and password are required).
-Instructions on accessing these training modules are sent to your NYU Long Island School of Medicine email address.
+Instructions on accessing these training modules are sent to your NYU Grossman Long Island School of Medicine email address.

 Choose Your Health Benefits